Traveling over the holidays? Now is the best time to book your flight.

 Indeed, when planning a trip the booking can be as important as the date on which you choose to travel.

-Avoid booking last-minute, which is considered as far out six weeks before the holidays, Keyes said.
+Avoid booking last-minute, which is considered as far out as six weeks before the holidays, Keyes said.

 "Prices really spike during that last month before the holiday.
 They tend to get significantly pricier," he said.